Akshya-1108/Projects-based-on-openCV/README.md

-# Projects-based-on-openCV
+# OpenCV Projects for Practice and Learning

-This repository contains a collection of small projects built using the OpenCV library, focused on learning and practicing computer vision techniques.
-It covers tasks like image processing, masking and edge detection.
-Perfect for anyone exploring OpenCV basics.
+This repository contains a collection of small projects developed using the OpenCV library.
+Each project focuses on different aspects of computer vision, such as image processing, object detection, face recognition, and more.
+These projects were created as part of my learning journey to explore and strengthen my skills in OpenCV and computer vision.

+### Projects included:
+- **Basic Image Manipulation**: Resize, crop, and rotate images.
+- **Edge Detection**: Canny edge detection on various sample images.
+- **Face Detection**: Real-time face detection using Haar cascades.
+- **Color Space Conversion**: Converting images between different color spaces (e.g., RGB to grayscale).
+- **Object Tracking**: Simple object tracking using video input.

+### Requirements:
+- OpenCV
+- Python 3.x